taphost/c64/SID.md

   - Bit 0: Filter Voice 1
 - $D418 (54296): Mode/Volume
   - Bits 0-3: Volume (0-15)
-  - Bit 4: Low Pass filter enable
+  - Bit 4: Low-pass filter enable
-  - Bit 5: Band Pass filter enable
+  - Bit 5: Band-pass filter enable
-  - Bit 6: High Pass filter enable
+  - Bit 6: High-pass filter enable
-  - Bit 7: Voice 3 Off (disconnect from audio)
+  - Bit 7: Voice 3 off (disconnect from audio)

+You can enable multiple filters at once (e.g., low-pass + high-pass for a notch).
+Mapping Chapter 6 notes that extreme combinations can sound unpredictable, so dial in a reference tone with a single filter and then add additional filters if the effect is desirable.

 ### Read-Only Registers
 - $D419 (54297): Paddle X (POTX)